 SSAct pre-1 January 2012 Schedule 1B Tables for the assessment of work-related impairment for DSP

 A person must lodge a proper claim before DSP can be granted.
-A person cannot lodge a proper claim for DSP if they are over age pension age.
+A person cannot lodge a proper claim for DSP if they are under age 16 or over age pension age.

 Act reference: SS(Admin)Act Part 3 Division 1 Claim for social security payment or concession card